junbon-binary/perl-Finance-Contract/README.md

 ## payouttime

-# METHODS
+# ATTRIBUTES - From contract\_categories.yml

+## allow\_forward\_starting

+True if we allow forward starting for this contract type.

-## is\_atm\_bet
+## barrier\_at\_start

-Is this contract meant to be ATM or non ATM at start?
-The status will not change throughout the lifetime of the contract due to differences in offerings for ATM and non ATM contracts.
+Boolean which will false if we don't know what the barrier is at the start of the contract (Asian contracts).

-## fixed\_expiry
+## is\_path\_dependent

-A Boolean to determine if this bet has fixed or flexible expiries.
+True if this is a path-dependent contract.

 ## supported\_expiries

-Which expiry durations we allow.
+Which expiry durations we allow for this category.
 Values can be:

 - intraday
 - daily
 - tick

-## is\_path\_dependent

-True if this is a path-dependent contract.

-## allow\_forward\_starting

-True if we allow forward starting for this contract type.

 ## two\_barriers

 True if the contract has two barriers.

+# METHODS

+## fixed\_expiry

+A Boolean to determine if this bet has fixed or flexible expiries.

-## barrier\_at\_start
+## is\_atm\_bet

-Boolean which will false if we don't know what the barrier is at the start of the contract (Asian contracts).
+Is this contract meant to be ATM or non ATM at start?
+The status will not change throughout the lifetime of the contract due to differences in offerings for ATM and non ATM contracts.

 ## barrier\_category